DrAlzahraniProjects/csusb_fall2024_cse6550_team3/README.md

 - **Git**
 - **Docker**

+## Setup
-## Running from Dockerhub
+1. Running from Dockerhub

-1. Pull the repository from DockerHub
+   Pull the repository from DockerHub

    Download the repository from    DockerHub latest

 ``` bash
 docker pull pavankunchala/team3-app:latest